January 30, 2026

 Kimberly Ann – Founder, Executive Chair, President and CEO

-Brian Maher – Founder and Vice-president of Exploration
+Brian Maher – Founder, Vice-president of Exploration

-John McNeice – CFO
+John McNeice – Chief Financial Officer

 Josh Serfass – Independent Director